arithefirst/lockbox/README.md

 **3. Accessing the server**

-Now that the Docker Compose stack is running, you can access the server from your browser at `http://IP_ADDR:3000`, where `IP_ADDR` is the IP of the server that you are running the stack on.
+Now that the Docker Compose stack is running, you can access the server from your browser at `http://IP_ADDR`, where `IP_ADDR` is the URI of the server that you are running the stack on (This should be the same URI that you set in Step 2).

 ## Usage